 - Partners’ authority.
 Without an agreement to the contrary, any partner can bind the partnership without the consent of the other partners.
 If you want one or all of the partners to obtain the others’ consent before binding the partnership, you must make this clear in your partnership agreement.

 - Partnership decision-making.
 Although there’s no magic formula or language for divvying up decisions among partners, you’ll head off a lot of trouble if you try to work it out beforehand.
 You may, for example, want to require a unanimous vote of all the partners for every business decision.
-Or if that leaves you feeling fettered, you can require a unanimous vote for major decisions and allow individual partners to make minor decisions on their own.
+If that seems like more than will be necessary, you can require a unanimous vote for major decisions and allow individual partners to make minor decisions on their own.
 In that case, your partnership agreement will have to describe what constitutes a major or minor decision.
 You should carefully think through issues like these when setting up the decision-making process for your business.

 - Management duties.
 You might not want to make ironclad rules about every management detail, but you’d be wise to work out some guidelines in advance.
 For example, who will keep the books?
 Who will deal with customers?
 Supervise employees?
 Negotiate with suppliers?
 Think through the management needs of your partnership and be sure you’ve got everything covered.